ryanthomasallen/ryanthomasallen.github.io/README.md

 ## Overview

 I am a PhD candidate at Harvard Business School.
-I research innovation, strategy, and entrepreneurship in organizations.
+I study innovation, strategy, and entrepreneurship in organizations.